mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 responsible for everything and you can learn from each other, I think learning is also such an important concept for happiness.
 Do you see that, that people want to learn?
-[00:22:47]
+[00:23:12]
 **Holly:** Yeah.
 A a hundred percent, I think it's, it is one of those things that motivates you at work.
-Isn't it is, is that desire to learn and, and, you know, if you just do the same thing every day, it, I mean, it's, it's awful.
+Isn't it? is, is that desire to learn and, and, you know, if you just do the same thing everyday, it, I mean, it's, it's awful.
 Isn't it?
+You sort of.
 There needs to be something coming in.
 And I think you're right.
 That, that does come back to that teaming that if you're working in a team and people have different skills than you, then you're, you're automatically going to be learning.
-And one of the things that I always said about pairing in particular is, you know, there's sometimes we put sort of a hierarchy on pairing doughy and we say, okay, so we've got the senior developer pairing with the junior developer and they're teaching everything they know to.
+And one of the things that I always said about pairing in particular is, you know, there's sometimes we put sort of a hierarchy on pairing doughy and we say, okay, so we've got the senior developer pairing with the junior developer and they're teaching everything they know.
 It always, it always goes in both ways.
 So as a senior developer, if I'm pairing with a junior developer, often they'll know a framework I've never heard of.
 And so then they'll teach me about that and they'll know keyboard shortcuts.
 I've never heard of.
 So they'll teach me about that.
 And so it's always that, that two way knowledge transfer in, you know, independent of your position in the hierarchy or how long you've been anywhere.
-Yeah.
-[00:23:50]
+[00:24:13]
-**Michaela:**  So I hear you talk a lot about pair programming, so.
+**Michaela:** Yeah.
+So I hear you talk a lot about pair programming, so.
 I don't hear you talk about code reviews.
 What do you think about them?
 Do you do them, are they not that important?
-Do they compliment or do you don't need them, if you do poor programming, how do you see
+Do they compliment or do you don't need them, if you do pair programming, how do you see them?
-[00:24:03]
+[00:24:28]
-**Holly:** that?
-So my, my, my personal take is that one of the great advantages of pair programming is that it eliminates the need for code reviews.
+**Holly:** So my, my, my personal take is that one of the great advantages of pair programming is that it eliminates the need for code reviews.
-And we sometimes talk about You know wait, isn't pair programming, more expensive.
-I've got two people doing the work of one person and, and, you know, there's all sorts of reasons why that's not true, but I think one of them is that otherwise you have, usually you will have a para-pro code review process at the end, otherwise, and that can be really expensive, so it can be expensive in terms of people's time, but then it can also be expensive in terms of the sort of thing.
-Bottleneck and the blocker that it creates, and it can be expensive as well in terms of the, sort of the patterns that it encourages.
+And we sometimes talk about you know wait, isn't pair programming, more expensive.
+I've got two people doing the work of one person and, and, you know, there's all sorts of reasons why that's not true, but I think one of them is that otherwise you have, usually you will have a para-programming code review process at the end, otherwise, and that can be really expensive, so it can be expensive in terms of people's time, but then it can also be expensive in terms of the sort of the bottleneck and the blocker that it creates, and it can be expensive as well in terms of the, sort of the patterns that it encourages.
 Because if people know that when you put something in for code review, it takes three days to get it back and get it approved.
-You know, that's maybe a pathological case, but it's not that pathological people.
+You know, that's maybe a pathological case, but it's not that pathological.
-Aren't going to be putting things in every 10 minutes.
-You wait until you're finished something and then you send it over and then you get this.
-Spiral where the person who's doing the code review gets a mountain of code and they go, Ooh, I'm not, I'm not looking at that until I've got a bit of room in my schedule, which is three days later.
+People aren't going to be putting things in every 10 minutes.
+You wait until you finished something and then you send it over and then you get this sort of spiral where the person who's doing the code review gets a mountain of code and they go, Ooh, I'm not, I'm not looking at that until I've got a bit of room in my schedule, which is three days later.
 And then as well, when they look at it, usually.
 I see a couple of things happen.
 One is that because it's so much work, if there's a really fundamental